 All chronic illness sufferers know the heart-wrenching impact of watching the person they once were fade into oblivion.
-As your symptoms take hold of your body and mind, simple pleasures that you once enjoyed can become completely unachievable.
+As your symptoms take hold of your body and mind, simple pleasures that you once enjoyed can become completely achievable.

 As a child, there was no stopping me.
 There wasn’t a sports team, dance club, or outdoor pursuit for which I wouldn’t sign up.
 As I got older, this translated into long nights danced away in thriving clubs and jetting off into the country for an adventure.
 The world was such an incredible and exciting place, and I wanted to grasp every offered opportunity.
 It was safe to say…

 As time went on, life got harder.
 The symptoms that had niggled me since I was young were growing in intensity, and it was preventing me from living life.
 Anxiety, pain, and fatigue were taking over my everyday.
 Endless trips to the doctor proved fruitless.
 Until one day, I was diagnosed with a .
 And then another one.
 And then another one.

 Now, I have eight shiny labels under my belt.
 Eight reasons why I’ll probably never dance, run or stay up all night again.
 Eight suffocating boulders that I must carry with me wherever I go.

 Saying goodbye to who I used to be destroyed me.
 It seemed as if everything good had been taken away and all that remained was this broken shell of a person.

 However, there’s another key fact to know about chronic illness warriors:

 Giving up sports was one thing; giving up travel was a whole different situation.
 I got my first diagnosis while preparing for a two-month global excursion.
 The money was paid, my hopes were high, and I refused to let my health stop me.

 The trip was… , but it taught me an incredible lesson: